toelt-llc/UNIPA-oranges/README.md

 ## How to tune the confidence threshold?

-Go in the settings of the model.
+Go to the settings of the model.
 Go to the Labeling Interface and then click on Code.
 In the RectangleLabels section, tune the model_score_threshold feature, between 0.0 and 1.0.